-- Dizziness and fainting when standing caused by a sudden drop in blood pressure.
+- Dizziness and fainting when standing, caused by a sudden drop in blood pressure (orthostatic hypertension).

 - Urinary problems, such as difficulty starting urination, incontinence, difficulty sensing a full bladder and inability to completely empty the bladder, which can lead to urinary tract infections.

 - Sexual difficulties, including problems achieving or maintaining an erection (erectile dysfunction) or ejaculation problems in men.
 In women, problems include vaginal dryness, low libido and difficulty reaching orgasm.

 - Difficulty digesting food, such as feeling full after a few bites of food, loss of appetite, diarrhea, constipation, abdominal bloating, nausea, vomiting, difficulty swallowing and heartburn, all due to changes in digestive function.

 - Inability to recognize low blood sugar (hypoglycemia), because the warning signals, such as getting shaky, aren't there.